QuantEcon/lecture-python-intro/lectures/eigen_II.md

 #### Example 1: irreducible matrix

-Consider the following irreducible matrix A:
+Consider the following irreducible matrix $A$:

 ```{code-cell} ipython3
 A = np.array([[0, 1, 0],